CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 "/k/ ... /a/ ... /t/"

-Then say them faster:
+Then say them a little faster:

 "/k/ /a/ /t/"